 Note: multiple clicks on the Optimize button will generate slightly different sequences.

-- (optional) Click on Manual Optimization (Figure 2) to change codon usage for any amino acid or stop codon in your sequence (Figure 3).
+- (Optional; available only for amino acid sequences) Click on Manual Optimization (Figure 2) to change codon usage for any amino acid or stop codon in your sequence (Figure 3).

 - To manually optimize your original sequence, click on Map Codons Only and then Manual Optimization (Figure 2) to change codon usage for any amino acid or stop codon in your sequence (Figure 3).

-- Order sequence using one of the blue buttons.
+- Order sequence using the blue Order item button.

 Figure 1.
 Single sequence entry for the Codon Optimization Tool.